This is me. So far.

 This includes completing the Ryerson University course Entrepreneurial Mentoring and in 2018 going back to school at Thompson Rivers University to pursue my B.Comm, Leadership degree, with the intent to complete my Masters.

 In 2016 I went through a major life shift and became a single father of four children.
-The first year I spent completely focused on them, and adjusting to our new paradigm.
-I am now looking for more opportunities to create potential, and find better ways to fit work around my commitment to my kids.
+The first year I spent completely focused on them, and adjusting to our new paradigm, looking for more opportunities to create potential, and find better ways to fit work around my commitment to my kids.

 My best asset in any venture, project, or task is that I have been on both sides of the desk.
 I have been the one doing everything I can to try and bring an idea to life.
 And I’ve been the one carefully assessing the viability and truth of whether or not an idea is worthy of investment.
 In both of these positions I have learned through success, and failure.